agruenb/micro-ocpp-dashboard/readme.md

 In a short time a development server at http://localhost:3000 should be started.

+### API configuration

+For development the backend api root is defined in the ".env.development" file.
+For the production build a file called ".env.production" is used.
+This file could contain sensible information and is therefore not included in this repository.
+The targeted api endpoints are defined in the "constants.js" file in the "src" folder.

 ## Build the project

 1. Enter the root directory of the project